Shemnei/invidious2newpipe/README.md

 # invidious2newpipe

+__WARNING: This codebase is rather wonky and should not be used for anything serious__

 Converts the Invidious export format `Export subscriptions as OPML (for NewPipe & FreeTube)` to NewPipe's import format `Previous export`.

 ## Usage